 Several years later, when I finally negotiated a psychogeriatric assessment, the specialist took me aside and said Mum probably had Alzheimer’s disease.
 When Mum joined us, he didn’t share the diagnosis with her.
 Instead, he completely fudged the issue.
 I was furious.

-After that near miss, Mum took things into her own hands.
+After that, Mum took things into her own hands.
 She told me in no uncertain terms that if there were to be any further assessments, she didn’t want to know the results.
 Once again, she was obstinate.
-So, I stopped trying to talk about what was happening and focused on future plans instead.
+So, I stopped trying to talk about what was happening to her and focused on future plans instead.

 Around and around we went.
 Mum was happy to entertain all sorts of possibilities as long as they stayed at a safe distance.
 Whenever we got to the point where any kind of commitment was required, she baulked.
-But I couldn’t stop myself from trying and before long, I became the enemy.
+But I couldn’t stop myself from trying.
+Before long, I became the enemy.